 Take a cable car to the Heights of Abraham

-The Heights of Abraham is a unique family attraction in the historic town of Matlock Bath on the south edge of the Peak District.
-The Heights of Abraham is a hilltop country park which has been welcoming visitors since the 19th century.
+The Heights of Abraham is one of the most unique family attractions in the Peak District and a great day out for families.
+Located in the historic spa town of Matlock Bath, this hilltop country park has been welcoming visitors since the 19th century.

 Admission prices and opening times for Heights of Abraham .

 The Derwent Dam is an incredible landmark in the heart of the Peak District.
 Not only is it a brilliant feat of engineering, but one of the test sites for Barnes Wallis’ new bouncing bombs.
-It was here that Squadron 617 Royal Air Force carried out a daring training exercise to practise their low level flying in advance of the Dambuster Raids.
+During World War II, it was used by RAF Squadron 617 to carry out a daring training exercise to practise low level flying ahead of the Dambuster raids.

-One of the best things to do in the Peak District with kids is a visit to Gulliver’s Kingdom.
-Set high on the hillside in Matlock Bath, Gulliver’s Kingdom is a family theme park full of adrenaline-filled adventures.
+One of the best things to do in the Peak District with kids is a visit to Gulliver’s Kingdom in Matlock Bath.
+Set high above the town, this family theme park is designed especially for younger children.

 Click for admission prices and opening hours at Gulliver’s Kingdom